coffee makers icon

 • Semi-Automatic: These machines only heat the water and have a pressure pump.
 You need to do everything else, from weighing the coffee to timing your espresso shot.
 These are the cheapest DeLonghi machines available (the Stilosa) but require the most work and skill from you.

 • Automatic: A tiny bit more help than the semi-automatics.
 The espresso machine will remember how much water to dispense.
 So once you’ve nailed your workflow, you don’t have to weigh and time your shots anymore.
-DeLonghi has semi-automatic machines that will foam milk for you, too (La Specialista range) and ones with manual milk frothing (the Dedica range).
+DeLonghi has automatic machines that will foam milk for you, too (La Specialista range) and ones with manual milk frothing (the Dedica range).

 • Super Automatic: aka “bean-to-cup” machines.
 These espresso machines (the Magnifica’s, Rivelia, and Eletta Explore) are for people who prioritize convenience as they’ll do everything from weighing and grinding beans through to foaming the milk.
 All at the touch of a button.
 However, maximum convenience runs the risk of a dip in possible coffee and milk quality.